consulo/consulo-dev.github.io/docs/tutorials/editor_basics/editor_events.md

 * bullet list
 {:toc}

-## Using an IntelliJ Platform EditorActionHandler
+## Using an Consulo EditorActionHandler
 In this portion of the tutorial, the [editor_basics](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/editor_basics) code sample is used to demonstrate cloning an existing caret.
 A custom action class will use `EditorActionManager` to access a specific `EditorActionHandler` for caret cloning.
 The `editor_basics` code sample adds an **Editor Add Caret** menu item to the editor context menu: